 Coiba separated from continental Panama about 12,000 to 18,000 years ago when sea levels rose.
-Plants and animals on the new island became isolated from mainland populations and over the millennia most animals have diverged in appearance and behavior from their mainland counterparts.
+Plants and animals on the new island became isolated from mainland populations, and over the millennia, most animals have diverged in appearance and behavior from their mainland counterparts.

-Rising to a maximum elevation of 425 m (1,400 ft), the island is about 75% forested, with a large portion comprising standing ancient forest.
+Rising to a maximum elevation of 425 m (1,400 ft), the island is about 75% forested, with a large portion comprising a standing ancient forest.
 Coiba Island is home to rare flora and fauna found only on the island.
 The island also harbors tree species that have long disappeared from the mainland due to deforestation and overharvesting.

 Coiba National Park

-The size and length of the National Park allows for the protection of a whole and healthy ecosystem that is one of the last major refuges for rare and endangered species of tropical America.
+The size and length of the National Park allow for the protection of a whole and healthy ecosystem that is one of the last major refuges for rare and endangered species of tropical America.
 It is one of the last places in Central America where the scarlet macaw can be found in large numbers in the wild.